CV

 UCLA Institute for Pure and Applied Mathematics

-- Mentored a team of four undergraduate students with a research project for the Research in Industrial Projects for Students (RIPS) program in which an industry sponsor provides a real problem of interest.
+- Mentored a team of four undergraduate students with a research project for the Research in Industrial Projects for Students (RIPS) summer program in which an industry sponsor provides a real problem of interest.

 - Provided a cooperative team environment for research by encouraging collaboration between students and advising students throughout the full research lifecycle.